FOSSEE/sees/versionControl/handOut.rst

 provides and say ``hg version`` to see the version of ``hg`` that has been installed on your system.

+In this section, we have seen

+  - the motivation to use version control
+  - an analogy of version control with playing a video game
+  - how to check if mercurial is installed, and it's version using ``hg version``

 Let there be a Repository
 =========================

+At the end of this section, you will be able to -

+  - initialize a new repository,
+  - obtain the status of a repository,
+  - add new files to a repository,
+  - take snapshots of a repository,
+  - view the history of a repository,
+  - and set your user information for ``hg``

 To start using Mercurial (or ``hg``) and get the benefits of using a version control system, we should first have a **repository**.
 A repository is a